LeoFC97/LeoFC97/README.md

 <img align="right" alt="GIF" height="160px" src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif" />

 Leo is at his last year of university, working towards a BA in Information Systems.
-He also has dabbled with a lot of diferent stakcs, such as C,  assembly develpoing duct inspection video robots, and nodeJs creating an API Rest.
-Currently, Leo lives in Niterói, Brazil.
+He also has dabbled with a lot of diferent stakcs, such as C, Java, Cpp and nodeJs.
+Currently, Leo lives in Campos Dos Goytacazes, Brazil.
 He is a very curious and driven person, and loves a challenge.
 Outside of dev, Leo likes cycling, his cat and gaming.

 ## 💻 Technologies & Tools